aosp-mirror/platform_hardware_ril/mock-ril/README.txt

 Install:

-Install protoc see the external/protobuf/INSTALL.txt and external/protobuf/python/README.txt.
-The short answer is:

-    $ cd external/protobuf
-    $ ./configure
-    $ make
-    $ make check
-    $ make install
-    $ cd python
-    $ python setup.py install
+The protoc is now part of the Android build but its called "aprotoc" so it doesn't conflict with versions already installed.
+If you wish to install it permanetly see external/protobuf/INSTALL.txt and external/protobuf/python/README.txt.
+If you get

-If you get "from google.protobuf import xxxx" statements that google.protobuf is not found you didn't install the python support for protobuf.
+"from google.protobuf import xxxx" statements that google.protobuf is not found, you didn't install the python support for protobuf.
 Also on Mac OSX I got an error running the protoc tests but installing was fine.